 \subsection{Hilbert modular forms for \texorpdfstring{$K = \Q(\sqrt{5})$}{K=Q(√5)}}

-We keep the notation used to describe the Hilbert embedding (§\ref{subsec:hilbert-siegel}).
+We keep the notation used to describe the Hilbert embedding in~§\ref{subsec:hilbert-siegel}.
 Hilbert modular forms have Fourier expansions in terms of

-We use this notation and the term \emph{$w$-expansions} to avoid confusion with expansions of Siegel modular forms.
-Apart from the constant term, a term in~$w_1^a w_2^b$ can only appear when~$ae_1 + be_2$ is a totally positive element of~$\Z_K$.
+We use this notation and the term \emph{$w$-expansions} to avoid any confusion with $q$-expansions of Siegel modular forms.
+Apart from the constant term, a term in~$w_1^a w_2^b$ can appear with a nonzero coefficient only when~$ae_1 + be_2$ is a totally positive element of~$\Z_K$.
 Since~$e_1 = 1$ and~$e_2$ has negative norm, for a given~$a$, only finitely many~$b$'s appear.
-Therefore we can consider truncations of~$w$-expansions as elements of~$\C(w_2)[[w_1]]$ modulo an ideal of the form~$(w_1^\prc)$.
+Therefore, we can consider truncations of~$w$-expansions as elements of~$\C[w_2,w_2^{-1}][[w_1]]$ modulo an ideal of the form~$(w_1^\prc)$.

-\begin{thm}[{\cite{nagaoka_RingHilbertModular1983}}] The graded $\C$-algebra of symmetric Hilbert modular forms of even parallel weight for~$K = \Q(\sqrt{5})$ is generated by three elements~$G_2$, $F_6$, $F_{10}$ of respective weights~$2$, $6$ and $10$, with~$w$-expansions
+\begin{thm}[{\cite{nagaokaRingIlbertModular1983}}] The graded $\C$-algebra of symmetric Hilbert modular forms of even parallel weight for~$K = \Q(\sqrt{5})$ is generated by three elements~$G_2$, $F_6$, $F_{10}$ of respective weights~$2$, $6$ and $10$, with~$w$-expansions

 \end{thm}